 When it was time to ask the Atlanta crowd for (yet more) money, the multi- million dollar organization cynically tapped a couple of amateurs to make its plea.
 An otherwise adorable lesbian couple from Arkansas testified about HRC’s assistance when one of them was fired from her job as a schoolteacher.

 The gay rights behemoth didn’t win the lesbian her job back or enact a nondiscrimination ordinance in Little Rock, but HRC was able to organize a press conference and start an online petition, arguably the most useless form of modern activism.
 HRC is a first-class public relations firm and a shrewd fundraiser.
-It is an unreliable partner, and hardly a leader, in the majority
+It is an unreliable partner, and hardly a leader, in the majority of LGBT struggles.

 The fundraising goal for the Atlanta dinner was at least $150,000, which is more than the annual budget for one of the dinner’s honorees, Lost-N-Found, a local nonprofit that serves homeless LGBT youth.
 None of the money raised at the black-tie dinner will go toward the housing or feeding of local youth in need.